 System Components And Supplies

-The following components are important in building your aquaponics system.
-There are two types of components in an aquaponics system; The “materials” are the materials or equipment needed to build your system while the “supplies” are required to manage or optimize your system.
+The following components are essential in building your aquaponics system.
+There are two types of components in an aquaponics system; The "materials" are the materials or equipment needed to build your system, while the "supplies" are required to manage or optimize your system.

 - Fish Tank - Depends on the size you choose